bcgov/nr-vdyp/frontend/README.md

-# VDYP
+# VDYP Frontend

-Web based user interface for the Variable Density Yield Projection (VDYP).
+This is the VDYP frontend.
+It implements a Vue frontend with Keycloak authentication support.

 ## Getting Started